 Service animal means any dog or miniature horse that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual or other mental disability.
-Service animal does not include other species of animals, whether wild or domestic or trained or untrained.
+Other species of animals, whether wild or domestic or trained or untrained are not considered Service Animals.